KQM-git/TCL/docs/combat-mechanics/elemental-effects/transformative-reactions.md

 The damage dealt by Hyperbloom scales off of the Electro applier's stats, whether it's an Electro character using an Electro attack or an Anemo character Swirling Electro.

+Electro Crystals can trigger Hyperbloom.
+Hyperblooms triggered by Electro Crystals or Enemies are inconsistent in what they do or do not target.
+For more information, see this [Vault Entry](../../evidence/combat-mechanics/elemental-effects/transformative-reactions.md#information-on-hyperblooms-not-triggered-by-the-player).

 ### Burgeon

 Burgeon is a second-stage Transformative Reaction that deals Dendro DMG when Pyro is applied to a Dendro core, this instance of damage does not stagger.